mnentwig/busbridge3/README.md

 There are a few annoying details that were worked around without losing clock cycles, like splitting off the 8th bit for JTAG state transitions.

-On the bright side: for bitstream upload only, most of the C# code is not needed.
+On the bright side: Bitstream upload alone does not need most of the C# code.

-# But what about the rated 480 MBit/s?
+# Shouldn't I get 480 MBit/s?
-Check the parallel mode of the FTDI chip on both parallel devices (MPSSE is, after all, still serial)
+Check the *parallel* mode of the FTDI chip on two devices simultaneously (MPSSE is, after all, still serial)

-# The clock domain crossing gives a warning
+# In Vivado, the clock domain crossing gives a (methodology) warning
+One of those "annoying" details... it's for a reason.

 There are two clock domains:
 * The JTAG port (driven by TCK from the FTDI chip)
 * The application clock domain at a "higher" frequency (if in doubt, increase the FTDI clock divider to slow things down on the JTAG side)
-The clock domain crossing is unusual in a sense that no synchronizer is used as a design decision (if return data would arrive so late as to cause metastability, it is invalid in any case.
-The downstream logic is "robust").
+The clock domain crossing is unusual in a sense that no synchronizer is used as a design decision: If return data arrives so late as to cause metastability, it is invalid in any case.
+The downstream logic is "robust" so it makes no difference.
+Adding a synchronizer would cut heavily into the readback timing budget, providing no actual advantage.
-It is at the user's discretion to use appropriate constraints, exceptions, or insert a pair of (*ASYNC_REG=TRUE*) FFs.
+It is at the user's discretion to use appropriate constraints, exceptions, or insert a pair of (*ASYNC_REG=TRUE*) FFs if there is enough time.

-The strategy is simply that the application is required to provide return data in time, and adding a synchronizer at the (slow) JTAG frequency would cut into that timing budget.

 Crossings are implemented using an event parallel to data that is toggled one cycle late.